unt-libraries/solrbenchmark/README.md

 ##### Using Docker-solr

 To use Docker, you must [have Docker and docker-compose installed](https://www.docker.com/get-started/).
-The supplied configuration will run Solr over Docker using [the official docker-solr image](https://github.com/apache/solr-docker).
+The supplied configuration will run Solr in Docker using [the official docker-solr image](https://github.com/apache/solr-docker).

 By default, when you run Solr, you can access the admin console at `localhost:8983`.